krainey1/ConvNeuralNets/README.md

-# How Simple Image Transformations Effect The Adversarial Nature of Images
+# How Simple Image Transformations Affect The Adversarial Nature of Images

 This is Katelynn Rainey's project for the 2021 internship at the Institute for Computing in Research.
 Licensed under the GNU General Public License 3.0.